 Setting and Facilities:

 The school is located in Temple, Maine, on one hundred acres of hilly, rocky, wooded land with several ponds and streams.
 The heart of the school is a five-acre clearing in which vegetable gardens, berry patches and fruit and nut orchards are flourishing.
-Tucked in around the clearing are our main classroom facility, an earth lodge, stone root cellar, earth-bermed passive heat storage greenhouse, ice storage house, workshop, and small log cabin.
-There are rabbits and goats out on pasture and free-range ducks in the ponds.
+Tucked in around the clearing are our main classroom facility, an earth lodge, stone root cellar, earth-bermed passive heat storage greenhouse, ice storage house, and small log cabin.
+There are goats out on pasture and free-range ducks in the ponds.
 Koviashuvik is an ongoing experiment in people-friendly/energy-saving technologies.
 We have solar-heated rainwater, a hand-powered flour mill and acorn sheller, fuel-efficient rocket stoves, and a solar food dehydrator.
 All the buildings are built from locally harvested or salvaged materials.

 Want to visit?

-Can you spot the interns' house?
+Can you spot the apprentices' home?

 Solar Food Dehydrator and Passive-Solar Greenhouse

-Filling up the Ice House!
+Filling up the Ice House